skmin-lab/unixmd/docs/source/keywords/bo/dftbplus.rst

    Here, you should refer to manual of DFTB+ program if you want to see detailed lists for ``mixer``, ``ex_symmetry`` variables.

+.. note:: Currently, ``guess`` variable reads the following two strings.
+   One is ``h0``, which uses zedo charges as initial guess of SCC term for every time step.
+   The other is ``read``, which reads charges.bin file generated from previous step.
+   If ``guess_file`` exists, then charges.bin file is used as initial guess at t = 0.0 s.

 +------------------+------------------------------------------------+---------------------+
 | Keywords         | Work                                           | Default             |
 +==================+================================================+=====================+